 Problems Associated with HIE

 A child who suffers from HIE can develop other serious types of brain damage.
 Some babies with HIE develop Cerebral Palsy, intraventricular hemorrhages, hydrocephalus, learning disabilities, seizures, and behavioral problems, to name a few.

 If caught immediately, oxygen deprivation can be addressed and the child may avoid serious brain damage.
 Unfortunately, if this is not caught in time, or is not treated properly, the baby can suffer permanent, irreparable damage.

 One of the most common treatments for HIE and other infant brain injuries is cooling therapy.
 Cooling therapy lowers the baby’s body temperature in an effort to counter the effects of oxygen deprivation, preventing brain damage and other resulting disorders, like cerebral palsy.
 However, if a doctor fails to us this therapy within a timely manner, the child could suffer additional damage.

 Let Our Firm Help You

 Was your child injured or deprived of oxygen during birth?
-Our compassionate personal injury attorneys can help you fight for justice by building a strong, compelling case on your child’s behalf.
+Our compassionate HIE attorneys in Jacksonville can help you fight for justice by building a strong, compelling case on your child’s behalf.
 We are dedicated to our clients and we want to help young children who have been harmed by the negligence and mistakes of others.
 If you think you have a birth injury case, our firm is prepared to help.

-Contact Spohrer Dodd today to speak with our Jacksonville personal injury lawyers.
+Contact Spohrer Dodd today to speak with our Jacksonville birth injury lawyers.